SNL-UCSB/cs176c-assignments/spring21/assignment2/README.md

 # Assignment 2 - Current and Future Wireless Technologies

 ## Objective: Due 11:59 PM PST, May 5<sup>th</sup>, 2021
-In this assignment, your job is to write a three page (1400-1600 word) paper about one of the topics given below.
+In this assignment, your job is to prepare a three page (1400-1600 word) report/essay about one of the topics given below.
 The write-up should be in 11 point font, with single-line spacing.
-You can work with at most one other student.
-Submit the paper as a pdf on the [Gauchospace submission]().
+This is *not* a group assignment.
+Submit the paper as a pdf on the [Gauchospace submission](#).

 ## Overview
 The paper should be in the following format -